 A generation after World War II, the economy was booming and every family’s dream was a home in the burbs and a sleek, newly minted Chevrolet, Oldsmobile or Cadillac in the driveway.
-Americans took cross-country road trips and those who were seriously interested in motoring purchased a membership with the American Automobile Association or Triple A club as it was called.
-We were wowed by Motown’s engineering and annual design changes that included fins, decorative grills, wrap-around windows, hood ornaments, and white-walled tires outfitted with stainless steel hubcaps.
+Americans took cross-country road trips and those who were seriously interested in motoring purchased a membership with the American Automobile Association or Triple-A club as it was called.
+The world was wowed by Motown’s engineering and annual design changes that included such stunning visuals as fins, decorative grills, wrap-around windows, hood ornaments, and white-walled tires outfitted with stainless steel hubcaps.

-But the downside to the heavy bodied and accelerated horsepower classic steel cars was the reality that these were some of the most dangerous cars ever built.
+But the downside to the heavy-bodied and accelerated horsepower classic cars was the reality that steel automobiles were some of the most dangerous vehicles ever built.
 By 1966, approximately 50,000 fatalities resulted annually from road and highway crashes.
-Personally, I can recall the many long hours and late evenings that my father, a personal injury lawyer Indianapolis, IN respects, spent at the office researching, writing and working on client claims involving car injuries and wrongful death lawsuits.
+From my personal recollections, I remember the many long hours and late nights that my father, a personal injury lawyer Indianapolis, IN respects, spent researching, writing, interviewing witnesses and working on client claims involving catastrophic car injuries and wrongful death lawsuits.

 NHTSA functions as a fact-finding research body, gathering crash test data on vehicles, monitoring fuel economy and investigating known manufacturer defects.
 Each year NHTSA analyzes data and publishes their reports on the state of transportation in America.
 NHTSA also funds safety research with grants to universities and organizations like AAA.

-In September 1997, NHTSA published their predictions for the year 2020.
-Let’s open the time capsule and review the accuracy of their forecast twenty-one years later:
+In September 1997, NHTSA published its predictions for the year 2020.
+Let’s open the time capsule and reveal the accuracy of their forecast twenty-one years later: